 Some teachers, both expert and novice, thrive on personal growth.
 Others are comfortable in their teaching practice, and don’t see any reason to grow or change.
 It is not a coach’s role to force change on a reluctant participant.

 Sometimes, a teacher’s resistance to coaching is rooted in school-wide factors.
-If school systems and cultures are not supportive of coaching, over time, teachers may internalize resistance.
-If it hasn’t worked before, why should this time be any different?
+If school culture doesn’t support teacher ownership, teachers will eventually internalize resistance.

 Put Me in, Coach